 With regard to safety management, this is a huge mistake.
-For one thing, although only in the workplace temporarily, these workers are still a logistical and practical reality whilst in an organization’s employ.
-Not involving them fully in the company’s safety management system is akin to pretending that these workers are not physically present.
-And that’s plain dumb.
+For one thing, although only in the workplace temporarily, these workers are still a logistical and practical reality in an organization’s employ.
+Not involving them fully in the company’s safety management system is akin to pretending that these workers are not physically present, which is a costly mistake.
 For another, any temporary worker is as much a walking and breathing hazard in the workplace as any employee.
 In fact, they could even pose a greater hazard if they are not properly informed of a company’s safety procedures, HIRA and incident reporting system, for starters.

-Fortune offered a simple reason as to why safety declines in the face of these hiring trends: “A company that relies on temporary employees has little financial incentive to ensure workers’ wellbeing”.
-Hard business reality though that might be, such cynicism does nothing to excuse the actions of such employers.
-Nor is it remotely ethical.
-Not to mention the legal implications thereof.
+Fortune offered a simple reason as to why safety declines in the face of these hiring trends: “A company that relies on temporary employees has little financial incentive to ensure workers’ wellbeing.”
+Although this might be true, many argue the unethical nature and legal implications of this perception.
 Temporary workers are not the workplace equivalent of passing ships in the night.
-Their safety, health and wellbeing are as much an obligation of an employer as that for any employee.
+Their safety, health, and wellbeing are as much an obligation of an employer as that for any employee.
 As always, workplace safety is not a privilege but an ethical and legal right – and one which makes business sense anyway.

 Are you looking for a better way to manage safety incidents and training?
 ConvergePoint offers health and safety management software on Microsoft SharePoint and Office 365 to serve as the backbone of an organization’s compliance and risk management programs.
 Learn more about our safety and incident management solutions here.